Ax:son Johnson family

 The Ax:son Johnson family ([ˈâksɛlˌsɔn ˈjǔːnsɔn]) is a prominent Swedish business family, controlling the Axel Johnson Group and Nordstjernan.

 History

 In 1873, Axel Johnson founded the trading company A. Johnson & Co., the predecessor of today's Axel Johnson AB.

 In 1890, Axel Johnson formed the Nordstjernan shipping company, which expanded rapidly.
 He managed to break the international coffee monopoly, known as the "coffee conference", a strictly controlled pricing cartel for the transportation of coffee to Europe.
 Axel Johnson built under favorable external conditions the company that was to form the basis of the Axel Johnson Group, and which was later developed by his son, Axel Ax:son Johnson (1876–1958) and following generations.

 Notable family members

-Axel Johnson (1844–1910), son of the Carl Johan Johnson, businessman and industrialist, Founder of the Axel Johnson Group and Nordstjernan.
+Axel Johnson (1844–1910), a son of the businessman and industrialist Carl Johan Johnson, founded the Axel Johnson Group and Nordstjernan.